 Neville Longbottom: His magic will improve once he has a proper wand of his own (“The wand chooses the wizard…”).
 But as McGonagall pointed out when she was preparing Harry’s year for OWLs, all Neville really wants is some confidence.
-He has gotten a lot of that through working with the D.A. and it showed in the Department of Mysteries, when of all people he was the last school friend standing by Harry.
-Going out on a limb: maybe the fact that the prophecy could have been about Harry or Neville, will become more important.
+He has gotten a lot of that through working with the DA, and it shows in the Department of Mysteries, when of all people, he is the last school friend standing by Harry.
+Going out on a limb: Maybe the fact that the prophecy could have been about Harry or Neville will become more important.
 At least I think Neville will play a pivotal role in the downfall of the Dark Lord.

 Peter “Wormtail” Pettigrew: Don’t forget he owes Harry a life debt.
 This will prove very inconvenient for Voldemort.
 In fact, it may even be the very thing that tips the scales in the final reckoning.
-Fans of LotR will remember how Bilbo’s, and later Frodo’s pity toward Gollum made it possible for Gollum to play his key part in the Cracks of Doom.
+Fans of The Lord of the Rings will remember how Bilbo’s, and later Frodo’s, pity toward Gollum made it possible for Gollum to play his key part in the Cracks of Doom.
 I think in a similar way, Harry’s pity toward Wormtail may be the final clincher, or turn the tide when all seems lost.

 Cornelius Fudge: His consuming passion is holding onto power.
-To him the definition of evil is anything that threatens the status quo.
+To him, the definition of evil is anything that threatens the status quo.
 Even now that he has been forced to face the truth, I don’t think Fudge is to be trusted.
-He will lead a camp in the anti-Voldemort forces that wants to “fight fire with fire”-that is, use dark magic to fight dark magic, use deception and skullduggery to combat even greater evil.
-But I think this approach will make people like Fudge more of a prey to dark forces, and will leave them helpless to face the powers that will be brought against them.
+He will lead a camp in the anti-Voldemort forces that want to “fight fire with fire,” that is, use Dark Magic to fight Dark Magic and use deception and skullduggery to combat even greater evil.
+But I think this approach will make people like Fudge more of prey to Dark Forces and will leave them helpless to face the powers that will be brought against them.
 In short, I think Fudge is going down, and a whole way of looking at things in the magical world will go down with him.
-And I also ditto the speculation that Arthur Weasley will be the next Minister, because it does look as if Ron has more talent in divination than anyone in the story realizes.
+And I also ditto the speculation that Arthur Weasley will be the next Minister because it does look as if Ron has more talent in divination than anyone in the story realizes.

 The Dursleys.
 Sooner or later Voldemort has to realize that if he eliminates Petunia Dursley, his path is clear to come and get Harry.
 Petunia had better look out for diving broomsticks, curses, and letters filled with nasty substances.
 I think by the end of the 7 books, after being forced to treat Harry nicely for a while and to depend on him to protect her from magical attacks (which also concern him nearly), Petunia will be a little warmer toward the boy.
 I also think she and Vernon have set themselves up for a big disappointment with Dudley, and that will also be a factor in creating a new relationship between Harry and his Muggle relatives.